ANOTHER HOT DAY WITH SPOTTY THUNDERSTORMS

 Your First Alert Weather Forecast:

-The first day of June will be similar to the final day of May.
-It’s going to heat up again, with highs in the upper 80s to near 90 degrees.
+The first day of June is similar to the final day of May.
+It’s heating up again, with highs in the upper 80s and low 90s.
 Temperatures will be a little cooler lakeside, with highs in the upper 70s.
-It’s also going to be slightly humid, especially this afternoon.
+It’s also a bit humid this afternoon...

 We’re also watching air quality across the state.
-High levels of ozone will likely lead to another Air Quality Advisory from the Wisconsin DNR later today.
+High levels of ozone may lead to another Air Quality Advisory from the Wisconsin DNR.
 With the high levels of air pollution, people who deal with breathing issues should limit their time outside.

 Looking ahead, it won’t be quite as hot this weekend, with highs in the middle 80s.
 Then, there’s a more significant cool down from Monday and beyond, as our highs return to the seasonable 70s.